 Here are three useful ways to help you describe life with migraine, to allow people a greater peek into your reality.

-“Spoon Theory” was the brainchild of a woman named Christine Miserandino, who was explaining her own chronic illness to a friend while they sat at a diner, and grabbed the only visual aid nearby: a dozen spoons.
-This method of explaining the wall-to-wall nature of illness has become gospel to people with all types of chronic illness and pain, who call themselves “Spoonies.”
+“Spoon Theory” was the brainchild of a woman named Christine Miserandino.
+She was explaining her own chronic illness to a friend while they sat at a diner, and grabbed the only visual aid nearby: a dozen spoons.
+Her explanation has since become gospel to people with all types of chronic illness and pain, who call themselves “Spoonies.”

 - Hand your friend 12 spoons.
 Then walk them through the following scenario, personalizing it with own experience: